etstieber/Loan-Stars/README.md

 <img src="pics/2.jpeg" alt="don" width="300"/>
 <br>
 Wasti is a Senior '22 Finance major with minors in Data Science and Mathematics.
-Upon graduation he will be a Masters of Financial Engineering candidate starting Fall 2022 at Lehigh.
+Upon graduation he will return to Lehigh as a Masters of Financial Engineering candidate.

 <br><br><br>

 <img src="pics/Headshot.JPEG" alt="Eric" width="300"/>
 <br>
-Eric is a Senior '22 studying Finance.
+Eric is a Senior '22 Finance major.
 Upon graduation he will begin his career as a Financial Services Advisory Associate at KPMG in their NYC Office.

 <br><br><br>

 <img src="pics/CompositePicture.jpeg" alt="Colin" width="300"/>
 <br>
-Colin is a Senior '22 studying Finance with a minor in Psychology.
+Colin is a Senior '22 Finance major with a minor in Psychology.